wibus-wee/stable-diffusion-webui-ipynb/README.md

 If you want to download other models, you can go to the CivitAI tab in WebUI to download it yourself (if you have checked the install Civitai Browser extension option).
 In addition, remember to check the Save to Additional Network option.

-The script has already soft-linked the LoRA in Additional Network to the `models/Lora` folder, but when using WebUI to download LoRA, you need to manually soft-link it to the `models/Stable-diffusion` folder, or restart the program to refresh the soft link.

 > **Warning**: Please note that there may be legal risks before painting.
 Please note whether your painting may cause controversy and negative impact on the development of the AI community.
 Please use it with caution.